The Happy Cat Site

 The Miralax cats take is the same product widely available over the counter at pharmacies and grocery stores.
 If your vet recommends it, you’ll be able to go and pick it up yourself, without a prescription.
 You can then administer it to your cat at home, with their normal meal.

-Used correctly under veterinary supervision, Miralax for cats is a safe, effective and palatable treatment for constipation.
-Don’t attempt to treat your cat without consulting your vet first.
+Miralax for cats is a safe, effective and palatable treatment for constipation when used under veterinary supervision.
 It might be insufficient to treat a large and severely impacted volume of constipation, and administered too frequently it can make a chronic constipation problem worse.

 It can’t solve constipation where the volume of retained poop is too much to expel normally.
 If this happens, your vet might recommend manually removing the blockage under general anaesthetic.